-The card style rewards for the February 2020 ranked season are Wolfwillow Haven and Taranika, Akroan Veteran for reaching Gold and Platinum rank, respectively.
-Reaching top 1200 Mythic at the end of the season qualifies you for the Ikoria Mythic Qualifier #2 in March.
-Check out the February 2020 Season page for more details!
+The card style rewards for the March 2020 ranked season are Escape Velocity and Thryx, the Sudden Storm for reaching Gold and Platinum rank, respectively.
+Reaching top 1200 Mythic at the end of the season qualifies you for the Mythic Point Challenge – Core Set 2021 in April.
+Check out the March 2020 Season page for more details!

-- February 3, 2020: Tier list adjustment to the current metagame.
+- February 3, 2020: Tier list adjustment to the current metagame – post Magic World Championship

 |Tier||Deck Archetype||Decklists||Related Archetypes|